 LIDAR, which stands for Light Detection and Ranging, is a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
 These light pulses—combined with other data recorded by the airborne system— generate precise, three-dimensional information about the shape of the Earth and its surface characteristics.

 A LIDAR instrument principally consists of a laser, a scanner, and a specialized GPS receiver.
 Airplanes and helicopters are the most commonly used platforms for acquiring LIDAR data over broad areas.
 Two types of LIDAR are topographic and bathymetric.
 Topographic LIDAR typically uses a near-infrared laser to map the land, while bathymetric lidar uses water-penetrating green light to also measure seafloor and riverbed elevations.

 LIDAR systems allow scientists and mapping professionals to examine both natural and manmade environments with accuracy, precision, and flexibility.
 NOAA scientists are using LIDAR to produce more accurate shoreline maps, make digital elevation models for use in geographic information systems, to assist in emergency response operations, and in many other applications.

-LIDAR data sets for many coastal areas can be downloaded from the NOAA Coastal Services Center’s Digital Coast web portal.
+LIDAR data sets for many coastal areas can be downloaded from NOAA's Office for Coastal Management Digital Coast web portal.